Stitching the Sacred

 Can I bring my children?

 Children are very welcome at camp and parents or caregivers are expected to supervise children at all times.
-All our activities take place on the edge of a large body of unfenced water.
-Children under 10 can attend for free.
+All our activities take place on the edge of a large unfenced body of water.
+Children under 10 attend free.

 Where is it?